Florida High School Age Limits and Graduation Requirements | 2025

 Age RangeEnrollment StatusKey Requirements

-19–20Legally permittedActively pursuing diploma; enrolled before turning 21
+19–20Legally permittedMust be actively pursuing a diploma; generally enrolled before turning 21.

 Academic Intervention Strategies and Reclassification